maxtheman/demo-htmx-nodejs/readme.md

 docker build -t demo-htmx-nodejs .
 ```

-I recommend using https://orbstack.dev/download to build or run the container locally on Mac Silicon.
+I recommend using https://orbstack.dev/download to build or run the container locally on Mac Silicon, if needed.

-It may be faster to build the image locally and then deploy to fly wiht your image.

 ### Deploying to Fly.io